-In the longer term, Brexit poses significant risks for the climate and energy ambitions of the devolved nations.
-These include the loss of Structural and Investment Funds targeted at climate and low carbon energy policies, from which the devolved territories have benefited disproportionately.
+Professor Nicola McEwen and Dr Alexandra Remond examine how, in the longer term, Brexit poses significant risks for the climate and energy ambitions of the devolved nations.
+These include the loss of European Structural and Investment Funds targeted at climate and low carbon energy policies, from which the devolved territories have benefited disproportionately.
 European Investment Bank loan funding, which has financed high risk renewables projects, especially in Scotland, may also no longer be as accessible, while future access to research and innovation funding remains uncertain.
-The removal of the EU policy framework, which has incentivised the low carbon ambitions of the devolved governments directly and indirectly, may also result in lost opportunities fostered by the EU’s new legislative framework in climate and energy policy.
+The removal of the EU policy framework, which has incentivised the low carbon ambitions of the devolved nations may also result in lost opportunities.

 RT @BBCWeekendGMS: Good morning!
 Coming up after 8am: We'll get the latest on the impending Brexit showdown in the House of Commons with Da…

 Ahead of the special parliamentary session tomorrow, we look back at 'Brexit scenarios: what might happen next?'… https://t.co/DMWqcwN8FO